Jean-Léon Gérôme

 Jean-Léon Gérôme (/fr/; 11 May 1824 – 10 January 1904) was a French painter and sculptor in the style now known as academicism.
 His paintings were so widely reproduced that he was "arguably the world's most famous living artist by 1880."
 The range of his works includes historical paintings, Greek mythology, Orientalism, portraits, and other subjects.
-He is considered among the most important painters from the academic period and was, with Meissonier and Cabanel, one of "the three most successful artists of the Second Empire".
+Gérôme is considered among the most important painters from the academic period and was, with Meissonier and Cabanel, one of "the three most successful artists of the Second Empire".

-He was also a teacher with a long list of students, including Mary Cassatt, Thomas Eakins, and Osman Hamdi Bey, among others.
+He was also a teacher with a long list of students, including Mary Cassatt, Thomas Eakins, Edwin Lord Weeks and Osman Hamdi Bey, among others.